docsforadobe/after-effects-scripting-guide/docs/layers/threedmodellayer.md

 `app.project.item(index).layer(index)`

+!!! note
-?> **Note:** This functionality was added in After Effects (Beta) 24.4 and is subject to change while it remains in Beta.
+    This functionality was added in After Effects (Beta) 24.4 and is subject to change while it remains in Beta.

 #### Description